ZYblend/Resilient_Observers_Comparison/README.md

 }
 ```

-Unfortunately, it is being under review.
-It will be attached accepted.
+Unfortunately, we are makeing last-round of polishing.
+We will send it out soon and it will be attached once accepted.

 You can also cite an introduction version of it (accepted):
 ```